mizuki-nana/coreVM/docs/source/reference.rst

     ]
   }

-Below are explanations on the fields in the schema.
+Below are descriptions on the fields in the schema.

 **Field "format"**